HOW YOU CAN HELP

 The military file of an individual soldier will also contain all correspondence sent to and received by the military pertaining to that person as well as detailed information regarding their movements during the conflict, medical incidents - illness and wounding - and whether or not they were killed in action.

-- National Archives of Australia - Service Records
+- National Archives of Australia - Personal Service Records

 - Australian Army - Family History